The Fate of Globe Direct Deliveries Is on the Line

 The time has come: the City Council will hold a hearing next week to address the constant complaints from residents about the Globe Direct deliveries that clutter walkways and pile up on people’s lawns.

-“Numerous local residents have complained about the circulars turning into litter when not retrieved, separated from the plastic packaging, delivered to residences without residents, or when separated by snow, rain, or wind,” said City Councillor Tim McCarthy, who filed a proposal back in June demanding officials address the situation with all parties involved.
+“Numerous local residents have complained about the circulars turning into litter when not retrieved, separated from the plastic packaging, delivered to residences without residents, or when separated by snow, rain, or wind,” said City Councilor Tim McCarthy, who filed a proposal back in June demanding officials address the situation with all parties involved.

 After receiving praise from other City Council members, a hearing was scheduled for June 17, which will be hosted by the Committee on City, Neighborhood Services, and Veteran Affairs.